THEWHITEBOY503/THEWHITEBOY503/README.md

+# Who are you?

-# I'm Conner.
+I'm Conner.
 Currently, I'm a high school senior planning on going into Computer Science.
 I work as an IT manager for TrueLogic.

-# My fields
+# What do you do?

+A lot.
+Here's what you probably want to know:

 ## Stuff I'm good at
 ![Python](https://img.shields.io/badge/python-3670A0?style=flat&logo=python&logoColor=ffdd54)
 ![Adobe Photoshop](https://img.shields.io/badge/adobephotoshop-%2331A8FF.svg?style=flat&logo=adobephotoshop&logoColor=white)